Healthy District Assessment

 In order to complete your Healthy District Self-Assessment you will need a user name and password.
 Please review the instructions below to learn how request a user name and how to complete your Healthy District Self-Assessment.
-The online assessment will open on January 17, 2018 and closes on April 16, 2018
+The updated online assessment will open in January 2019 and will close April 2019.

 To learn more about completing the assessment for future years, please review the resources below.

 Note: Your user name will be your email address.
 Your password does not change from year to year.
 If you can't remember your password, go to the website, click "sign in", enter your email address and click "I forgot my password" and it will be emailed to you.
 For first time users to request a password send an email containing your name, district and email address to firstname.lastname@example.org.
 Once you have received your password, you will click on the members tab, log in and then select assessment.

 To learn about the Florida Healthy School Districts and to learn more about the Florida Partnership for Healthy Schools, visit www.healthydistrict.com

 If you have any questions or technical issues, please send an email to: email@example.com.